If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 Lusha's intent capability is newer and built on third-party data.
 Buying signals are powered by Bombora's Company Surge data, measuring content consumption across a cooperative of 5,000+ B2B sites against a 12-week rolling baseline.

 Lusha adds career movement signals (job changes, promotions), company change signals (funding, hiring trends), and technology adoption signals.
-But there's no proprietary intent network, no per-customer predictive model training, and no buying stage classification.
+But there is no proprietary intent network, no per-customer predictive model training, and no buying stage classification.
 Lusha's intent is a useful filter for prioritizing outreach.
 6sense's intent is the foundation of the entire platform's decision logic.

 ZoomInfo's intent data operates at a scale that rivals 6sense: 210 million IP-to-Organization pairings and 6 trillion+ new keyword-to-device pairings sourced monthly.

 What distinguishes ZoomInfo is Guided Intent, which identifies topics historically correlated with deal success rather than requiring manual topic selection, and that intent signals feed directly into the GTM Context Graph (an intelligence layer processing 1.5B+ data points daily) alongside CRM data, conversation transcripts, and behavioral signals.
-ZoomInfo doesn't just flag "this account is researching your category."
+ZoomInfo does not just flag "this account is researching your category."
 It connects those signals to deal outcomes, showing why accounts with similar patterns closed or stalled.

 Both ZoomInfo and 6sense were named Leaders in the Forrester Wave for Intent Data Providers, Q1 2025.